 Get feedback on your writing from me and your fellow writers.

-Membership of Team Moxie is £50 (+ VAT where applicable) per month, which works out at just £1.25 per session.
+Membership of The Creative Playground is £50 (+ VAT where applicable) per month, which works out at just £1.25 per session.

-And it’s not just a strong writing habit you’ll build in our daily writing discussions—I run Q&As, structured discussions, informal chats, guest teachings, and offer a vast library of tips and lessons in the Members Area.
+And it’s not just a strong writing habit you’ll build in our daily writing discussions—I run Q&As, structured discussions, informal chats, guest teachings, and offer a vast library of tips and lessons in the private YouTube channel.

 PLUS you can try the whole thing out for a week for just £1 (+ VAT where applicable).